 In this section, you will deploy the backend for your dynamic e-commerce website using SAM CLI and CloudFormation.
-We will use the provided template.yaml
+We will use the provided template.yaml file in your project to automatically create resources such as API Gateway, Lambda, and DynamoDB.

 Before using SAM CLI for deployment, you need to configure AWS CLI with your AWS account credentials.
 This allows SAM CLI to use the access rights granted to your IAM User.

-Run the aws configure
+Run the aws configure command:

 Open your terminal and enter the following command to configure AWS CLI: